 How, Where & When to Grow Edamame Beans

 Either sow indoors April to May 5cm deep into pots/root-trainers filled with good quality compost and water well.
+Edamame Beans are sensitive to heat and will require a constant heat between 15C-20C for successful germination.
 If sowing in a greenhouse ensure it is heated constantly.
 When large enough to handle plant seedlings outside 60cm apart in rows 60cm apart.
 Protect young seedlings from frost with cloche etc. Or sow outside (May to June once soil temp is above 15C) 2-3 seeds per station 5cm deep in rows 60cm apart and keep well watered.
 Thin out weakest seedlings to leave the strongest one.
 Support plants by tying to a frame.

 To ensure continuous cropping, keep picking pods when the beans feel plump around 9-12 weeks after sowing.